edlink/docs/guides/v1.0/privacy.md

 ## Encryption

-* Edlink data is stored in a managed database in the DigitalOcean NYC1 region.
+* Edlink data is stored in a managed Google Cloud Platform database.
 * Access is restricted to only our production servers, which are located in the same region.
 * All data is encrypted in transit, and at rest, via the LUKS encryption specification.
 * All data is backed up daily, with a 7 day retention policy, after which it is destroyed completely.